 Frequently Asked Questions

 Yes.
-It can change your first-mile transport, costs, queue exposure, and return risk.
+It can change your first-mile transport, costs, queue time, and return risk.
 Always plan from your exact berth, not the destination name alone.

 Use your ship’s same-day instructions and simplify your itinerary immediately.
 Drop lower-priority plans and protect return timing first.